HVK500/Zenith/README.md

 # Zenith

-A collection of C# insipired utility modules to be used directly in your TS/JS based projects.
+A collection of C# inspired utility modules to be used directly in your TS/JS based projects.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 **Prerequisites**